Skip to Content

 Serving Suggestions

-I personally consider recipe to be a complete meal and would often serve it as it is.
+I personally consider this recipe to be a complete meal and would often serve it as it is.

-If I’m feeling greedy then I’ll serve it with rice and peas as I have here.
-I once ordered curry goat in a restaurant and it came with fried plantain which was really rather good.
+If I'm feeling greedy, then I'll serve it with rice and peas as I have here.
+I once ordered curry goat in a restaurant, and it came with fried plantain, which was really rather good.

-Of course, you could serve this dish with any plain rice, brown or white, there is more than enough flaovur to go around.
+Of course, you could serve this dish with any plain rice, brown or white; there is more than enough flaovur to go around.

-Another option that I love to serve with this dish is fried Jamaican dumplings, they are usually eaten for breakfast or lunch, but I love them with a curry!
+Another option that I love to serve with this dish is fried Jamaican dumplings.
+They are usually eaten for breakfast or lunch, but I love them with a curry!

 Overhead close-up Jamaican goat curry served with rice and peas.